-As Christmas approaches, it’s important to have your social media marketing prepped and ready to go.
-This includes your visual content.
+As Christmas approaches, it's important to have your social media marketing prepped and ready to go.
+This includes your visual content in terms of Christmas Images and Holiday Content.
 But what do you post?

 How to Access the Templates

-From Nostalgia images to “This or That” to Emoji’s and GIFs – there are 12 different types of images to create and dozens of alternative options.
+From Nostalgia and “memory” images to “This or That” to Phone Message Notifications and GIFs – there are 12 different types of holiday images to create for Christmas, and dozens of alternative options.

 I'm all about helping you to create and use visual content successfully in your marketing.
 So it makes sense that these images are designed to encourage engagement, questions or interaction with your audience.
 I've included the following for each type of shareable Christmas image:

-- A link to click through and start creating your own Christmas images!
+- A link to click through and start creating your own Christmas images using our FREE Christmas Templates.

 - More suggestions for different types of images (using the same theme) that you can create using the templates.